Skip to Content

 This is a lot simpler than trying to undo the damage once it’s already been done.

 Beard dye staining the skin on your hands is a common problem.
-The simplest and most practical solution is to wear a pair of disposable latex gloves while you’re applying your beard dye.
+The simplest and most practical solution is to wear a pair of disposable gloves while you’re applying your beard dye.

 It’s also important to ensure you’re prepared for staining as you’re applying the beard dye.
 As I mentioned above, the sooner you wipe it up, the easier it is to remove it.